QiMeng-IPRC/AutoOS/README.md

-# AutoOS：Make Your OS More Powerful by Exploiting Large Language Models
+# **AutoOS**：Make Your OS More Powerful by Exploiting Large Language Models

-# Author：Huilai Chen、Yuanbo Wen、Limin Cheng、Shouxu Kuang、Yumeng Liu、Weijia Li、Ling Li、Rui Zhang、Xinkai Song、Wei Li、Qi Guo和Yunji Chen
+**Authors**: Huilai Chen, Yuanbo Wen, Limin Cheng, Shouxu Kuang, Yumeng Liu, Weijia Li, Ling Li, Rui Zhang, Xinkai Song, Wei Li, Qi Guo & Yunji Chen

+---

-AutoOS is the first framework designed to optimize the Linux kernel configurations of specific OS distributions on certain hardware without human intervention using LLMs, primarily for AIoT scenarios.
+AutoOS is the **first framework** designed to optimize the Linux kernel configurations of specific OS distributions on certain hardware without human intervention using LLMs, primarily for AIoT scenarios.

-Our work has been published at ICML 2024.
-We welcome your attention.
+**Our work has been published at ICML 2024.** We welcome your attention.

-Don't forget to give a star if you like.
+⭐ **Don't forget to give a star if you like.**

 ## Requirements
 - Linux kernel source code